symfony/symfony-docs/service_container/tags.rst

 Reference Tagged Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.4

-    Support for the tagged service notation in YAML, XML and PHP was introduced
-    in Symfony 3.4.

 Symfony provides a shortcut to inject all services tagged with a specific tag,
 which is a common need in some applications, so you don't have to write a
 compiler pass just for that.